 The Z-Pro Tango 3 is a high quality inflatable kayak for 3 persons.
 The review of this kayak is based upon the experiences of using the kayak in open water.

 Z-Pro is owned by Zebec and make a range of inflatable products with kayaks and canoes being just one part of their business, they are very experienced and make good quality inflatable products.
-The are based in S. Korea, I believe that the kayaks are made in their factory in China.
+They are based in S. Korea, I believe that the kayaks are made in their factory in China.

-The Tango is available as a single person kayak and a 2 person kayak called the Tango 2 as well as the 3 person Tango 3.
-They are all based upon the same design with differing sizes depending upon the amount of seats.
+The Tango is available as a single person kayak, a 2 person kayak called the Tango 2 as well as the 3 person Tango 3.
+They are all based upon the same general shape and design with differing sizes depending upon the amount of seats.
 Whilst I haven’t used the 1 or 2 person boats, I would think that this review will help anyone looking for either of these products.

 The Tango 3

 What is the Tango 3 made of?
 This is a high specification inflatable, made of an Oxford fabric cover coated with polyurethane 1000 for durability.
-The bottom is made of 1000 denier reinforced material for strength.
+The bottom is made of 1000 denier reinforced PVC material for strength.

-The are 3 air chambers, the floor and both sides.
-The floor chamber has reinforcing with smaller air pockets, and is V-shaped for good stability and tracking when paddling in rougher weather.
+There are 3 air chambers, the floor and both sides.
+The floor chamber has reinforcing with smaller air pockets, and is V-shaped underneath for good stability and tracking when paddling in rougher weather.